RoberPereira/model_pipeline/README.md

 ### Output

 In the 'pipeline/history' folder, you should find a JSON output containing all the details of the run.
-It includes the output of each step and the directory to the model output located in the '/pipeline/models' folder.
+It includes input and output of each step and the directory to the model output located in the '/pipeline/models' folder.

 ## Project Structure
 ```bash